 The selection of countries shows the diversity of ageing populations.
 In some countries—such as Germany, Italy, and Japan—populations began ageing several decades ago.
 In others, higher fertility has slowed and delayed it.
 Since the end of the Franco regime, Spain has aged rapidly, whereas Sweden’s population composition is profiting from relatively high fertility.
 Europe is heavily represented among the world’s oldest countries, but Japan makes a strong showing for Asia.
 And we know that, in an extraordinary twist of history, China will be joining their eastern neighbour soon.

 Political strategies for responding to an ageing electorate must be correspondingly diverse.
 In some countries, pension reforms needed to guarantee the long-term sustainability of social security systems will necessarily be urgent.
 In others, less so.
 If David Cameron was serious about keeping the UK in the EU, he might have been well-advised to focus his campaign on alleviating the concerns of older voters.

 That said, it will be important that policymakers and political actors resist the allure of lazy ageism.
-The elderly are far from homogenous.
+Older people are far from homogenous.
 They are a diverse group of people with varied backgrounds.
 Would you be surprised to find that older people with children and grandchildren were considerably more likely to support public transfers for families with young children?
 Population ageing is deepening an existing political cleavage, not replacing the rest of them.